Research Overview

 Speech Rate, Age, and Sound Change

-I explore how speech rate differences—particularly between younger and older speakers—might drive sound change.
+We explore how speech rate differences—particularly between younger and older speakers—might drive sound change.
 Younger speakers tend to speak faster, and rapid speech promotes the reduction of durational and segmental contrasts.
 At the same time, listeners compensate perceptually for speech rate variation.
 I examine intra- and inter-speaker variability in rate compensation and its potential to create conditions for "mini-sound change."
 This work uses both production and perception experiments involving speakers and listeners across age and gender groups.

 Phonology of Gender in First Names

-I am conducting cross-linguistic studies on the relationship between sound and perceived gender in personal names.
+We are conducting cross-linguistic studies on the relationship between sound and perceived gender in personal names.
 This project aims to document patterns across typologically and genetically diverse languages, providing an empirical foundation for further research into how these patterns interact with language-specific morphological and phonological constraints.

 Collaborators